 Evidently, I was mistaken.
 So this month I am including big-name games too.
 I started these lists to bring light to games that may fly under people’s radar.
 That hasn’t changed, and it is why this list is so big.

-That also means I spend more time and effort making them, so if you don’t mind checking out my Kofi page, that would be great.
-If you look at it, you will see I am having some difficulty right now, so every little bit helps.
+That also means I spend more time and effort making them, so if you don’t mind checking out my Kofi page or Creator Store, that would be great.

 Okay, it’s game time.